📄️ About Linux Instances

 You can connect to Linux Instances via SSH sessions using passwords (less secure) or SSH key pairs (most secure)

-From Operating Linux Instances, navigate into a Linux Instance and access the Overview tab to see the following details:
+To view the below details, navigate to Operating Linux Instances, select a Linux Instance and access the Overview tab.

 📄️ Viewing Graphs and Utilization of Linux Instances